 The entire system is lined with the delicious-sounding ''mucosa.''
 The mouth, stomach, and small intestine's batch of mucosa have tiny glands that help digest our food.

 Digestion: The process that occurs throughout the digestive system that turns food into useful substances for our body or our toilet.
-Speaking of, fun-ish fact: it takes approximately 30 to 40 hours for food to get from your mouth to your porcelain throne.
+It takes approximately 30 to 40 hours for food to get from your mouth to your porcelain throne.

 It's clear that our digestive tract has a substantial influence over our overall health.
 Here are the essentials of what gives us a healthy digestive tract: